-The Key to Discipleship: Unlocks the mystery to why some Christians and churches grow while others don’t
+The Key to Discipleship: Unlock the mystery to why some Christians and churches grow while others don’t

 We need to inspect whether we are act-oriented or heart-oriented.
-Are we more influenced from outward pressures around us— what we hear and see—or from inward stirrings from the Holy Spirit?
+Are we more influenced by the outward pressures around us— what we hear and see—or by inward stirrings from the Holy Spirit?

 Act-oriented people serve God because they are expected to.
 Pressure from the outside leads to conformity.